discordia-space/CEV-Eris/CONTRIBUTING.md

 ```
 ***Bad:***
 ```
-/proc/rename_area(var/mob/user as mob, var/area/A as area, var/new_name as string)
+/proc/rename_area(var/mob/user as mob, var/area/A as area, var/new_name as text)

 ```
 ***